cardano-foundation/CIPs/CIP-0119/README.md

 This CIP has been written for individuals acting in the capacity of DReps, and not for teams of people collaborating as a single DRep, although this does not preclude teams from using metadata in the structure explained by this CIP.

 ### Witnesses
-DRep Metadata will not follow the CIP-100 specification related to signing the metadata, the [authors property](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0100/README.md#high-level-description) can be left blank without the need for tooling providers to warn their users that the author has not been validated.
+DRep Metadata will not follow the CIP-100 specification related to signing the metadata, the [`authors` property](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0100/README.md#high-level-description) can be left blank without the need for tooling providers to warn their users that the author has not been validated.
 Instead the author can be derived from the DRep ID associated with the registration.
-The need for an `authors` field will also be discarded in favour of including usernames inside of the `body` field.
+The need for an `authors` field will also be discarded in favour of including `givenName`s and `Identity` inside of the `body` field.
 For the avoidance of doubt this CIP recommends that the entire authors property be left blank, and that tooling ignore it.

 ### Extended Vocabulary
 Like CIP-108, this CIP also extends the potential vocabulary of CIP-100's `body` property.

 Furthermore we extend the Schema.org definition of a [Person](https://schema.org/Person).
 Any property of Person maybe included within the `body`.

 >**Reminder for tooling providers/builders** DRep metadata is user generated content.